"You can't not like someone that likes the guitar."

 ~ Stephen King

-At Da Capo we use a fool-proof approach that empowers students to develop good technique while learning to read music.
+Guitar lessons at Da Capo incorporate a fool-proof approach that empowers students to develop good technique while learning to read music.
 For beginners, this well-thought approach from the start is essential.
 For intermediate to advanced students, we place a strong emphasis on music theory, which applies to fretboard awareness, improvisation, and arranging.

 Most guitar methods have fundamental flaws that inevitably cause students to develop bad habits.
 Playing an instrument is very physical, and should be done with efficiency and athleticism.
 First impressions are everything; the way you play your first month is the way you will play into your old age.